Side-wall wetting and linear stability of falling films: Theoretical formulation

+Although the Kapitza number $Ka$ does not appear explicitly in the governing equations, it is beneficial to introduce it, mainly to relate to experimental studies:

+where $Ka$ measures the relative importance of capillary to viscous-gravity force scales in the streamwise directions \citep{Chakraborty2014}.
+In the present configuration, we define the non-dimensional capillary length from the balance between the capillary and hydrostatic pressure in the direction normal to the plate, and use it to characterize the spanwise extent of the wetting effect at the side walls:

+At the side walls, the free surface meets the solid wall with an apparent contact angle $\theta$, which is imposed through the geometric slope-angle relation:

+In general, the contact angle $\theta$ is governed by local contact-line physics, such as dissipation, slip and hysteresis and may depend on the contact-line motion \citep[e.g.][]{hocking1987damping,viola2018capillary}.
+In the present work, $\theta$ is prescribed as the static contact angle $\theta_s$ in the base state, while the treatment of the contact angle perturbation in the linear problem depends on the adopted order of approximation and is specified in \S\ref{linear_Stability}.

-With respect to the boundary conditions at the walls, we apply a standard no-slip boundary condition at the bottom wall ($y=0$), while for the side walls ($z=0, z=W$), we modify the boundary condition to address the well-documented singularity arising from the moving contact line over the solid substrate, where the classical no-slip solution yields unbounded stress \citep{huh1971hydrodynamic,davis1974motion}.
-We resolve this issue by introducing a slip boundary condition at the side walls, following the approach in \cite{viola2018theoretical}.
-Instead of the classical no-slip condition, we impose a no-penetration for the velocity normal to the wall, while applying a slip condition for the tangential velocity.
-This is achieved by introducing a small cut-off, such as slip length $l_s$, and assuming that the fluid velocity relative to the solid is proportional to the viscous stress at the interface, as follows:
+With respect to the wall boundary conditions, we apply a standard no-slip boundary condition at the bottom wall ($y=0$):

+With regard to the side walls ($z=\pm W$), the classical no-slip condition yields unbounded stress \citep{huh1971hydrodynamic,davis1974motion}, due to the well-documented singularity arising from a freely moving contact line over the solid substrate.
+This issue is commonly resolved by replacing the no-slip condition by a slip boundary condition \citep{navier1823memoire,sui2014numerical}.
+Specifically, the tangential velocity at the side wall is assumed to be proportional to the local viscous stress at the wall, while a no-penetration condition is imposed in the normal direction: